apollographql/apollo-runtime/README.md

 To provide an API schema to the MCP Server you can add a file called `api_schema.graphql` to the `my_config` directory.

+### Persisted Queries Manifests
+To provide a Persisted Queries Manifest to the MCP Server you can add a file called `persisted_queries_manifest.json` to the `my_config` directory.

+### Custom Scalars Config
+To provide a Custom Scalars Config to the MCP Server you can add a file called `custom_scalars.graphql` to the `my_config` directory.

 ### Operations
 To provide the MCP Server with a set of operations in a file you either: